Ascent Funding private student loans review

 When it comes to starting repayment, you can choose from one of these in-school options:

-When it comes to how you pay off your loans long-term, Ascent only offers your standard repayment plan with fixed monthly repayments.
+When it comes to how you pay off your loans long-term, Ascent only offers a standard repayment plan with fixed monthly repayments.
 However, if you need to reduce or put your loans on hold, you can apply for one of the following deferment or forbearance options:

 Keep in mind that Ascent’s loans capitalize — or add the accumulated interest to your loan’s principal balance — after deferment, minimal in-school repayments or forbearance.
-Choosing any of these options can help you save on your immediate costs but can make your loan more expensive in the long run.
+Choosing any of these options can help you save on your immediate costs, but they can make your loan more expensive in the long run.

 More private student loans to consider

 Explore your options by APR, minimum credit score, loan amount and loan term.
 Select the Get started button to start an application with a specific lender.